233a344a455/DJITelloPy/README.md

 Simple SDK for tello-edu.
-Forked from damiafuentes/DJITelloPy
+Forked from damiafuentes/DJITelloPy. numpy,opencv-python,pygame are required.